harveypekar/3dgraphics/project/description.md

 * Again, send me an email.
 No need to get frustrated or stuck.

 ## Version list
+* 1.0.2
+* 1.0.1 Replace mesh creation reference to lab 3 with a link to Unity documentation
 * 1.0.0 Checklist
 * 0.2.0 Added blinn phong lighing
 * 0.1.1 Minor clarification